1&1 WP Plus Hosting Review and Coupons for 2023

 Would you recommend the WP Plus from 1&1 to new bloggers?

-What kind of hosting account is the WP Plus plan?
+What kind of environment is the WP Plus account?

 How much bandwidth does it come with?